Indr1d-C0ld/watch_nevada_adsb/README.md

 Use --interval <seconds> to adjust the check frequency.

-Use --notify-telegram to enable Telegram notifications, after editing the system service file by entering bot and chat IDs.
+Use --notify-telegram to enable Telegram notifications, after editing the system service file with bot and chat IDs.

+Use --csv (default: contacts.csv) CSV for new contacts.

+Use --hex-filter-file to specify a HEX filter file (wildcard *).

+Use --hex-filter-mode ("include" or "exclude", default: "include").

+Use --print-all to print all contacts.